 As per Gartner's above predictions from 2015, 3D printing was projected to become the pioneering force behind additive manufacturing, propelling it into the mainstream within the following five years.
-The driver behind this anticipated growth in the market was cost and personalization.
+The driver behind this anticipated growth in the market was cost and personalisation.

 The public is ever more sensitive to the high costs of medical care, with public outcries against healthcare costs and wasteful spending commonplace in the media.

-Meanwhile, existing manufacturing methods lacked the ability to truly personalize implants to uniquely fit each patient.
+Meanwhile, existing manufacturing methods lacked the ability to truly personalise implants to uniquely fit each patient.
 With custom 3D dental implants being used successfully since the early 2000s, it seemed that the technology was set to make significant strides.

 Image courtesy of Bigstock.

 The process of 3D printing creates three-dimensional objects by building layers of raw material from a digital 3D file such as a CAD drawing or an MRI.
 The technology is extremely flexible, allowing for changes to be easily made and implants to be produced that accurately match a patient’s anatomy.